 And, as I also mentioned, it was Jason Horejs of Red Dot Blog who solved the mystery for me.
 He uses a simple resume of elements to choose artists for his gallery.
 It was this that finally helped me understand what a body of work really means.

 Here’s Jason’s list again:

 How I developed my current body of work

 It was when I transitioned into making artist's books, I began to truly understand what a body of work is.

 I would like to tell you I achieved this by good management but in fact serendipity played a large part.

 Because I was planning to move around for a while, I needed to make art with a small footprint.
 So I challenged myself to make art that would fold out - either three-dimensionally or into a bigger size.

 My first stop was Portugal.
 There I fell in love with the silvery mist that covered the pine forest in the winter early mornings.
 And the fuchsia magnolia flowers that were blooming everywhere.

 As I worked at my tiny work table overlooking the valley, the ideas for the book emerged.
 A textured, silver cover gradually emerged formed the perfect contrast to the brightly-coloured flower inside.

-In that piece, the seeds of a coherent body of work were sown.
+In that piece, the seeds of a cohesive body of work were sown.